ramokz/phantom-camera-docs/docs/support/faq.md

 <img alt="Editable children" src="/assets/support/editable-children.png" height="648" width="334"/>

 Depending on your scene structure, this can be more cumbersome to set than the physics-body node.
-If you're unsure how to select it, you can either set the `pcam`'s `follow_target` value via code directly or, if it's nested inside a sub-scene, enable `editable children` and select the visual node from the inspector there.
+If you're unsure how to select it, you can either set the `pcam`'s `follow_target` value via code directly or, if it's nested inside a sub-scene, enable `editable children` and select the visual node from the inspector there - all the example scenes do the latter.

-The good thing about Godot is that you can adjust the `PCam`'s properties in the inspector while running the game within the editor.
-So you don't have to go continuously toggle between running a scene and the editor to make adjustments to things like `damping` and `follow_offset` changes.

 As you can probably tell, there is still work to be done in this area, and it is a common issue but it's gradually moving in the right direction